Navid200/xDrip/docs/xDrip-Sync-not-working.md

 ---

-Ensure `Hanset Group Security Sync Key` on the master matches the one on the followers.
+Ensure `Handset Group Security Sync Key` on the master matches the one on the followers.
 <br/>

 ---